Aspie96/blog/content/posts/free-speech.md

 In this post I will outline my take on freedom of speech and of expression.
 I will use the two phrases interchangeably, or closely to it, throughout the post, to refer to the right to engage in speech acts, in a rather broad sense, not limited to verbal language.

-Censorship is the act of removing or suppressing the content of any form of communication because it is deemed to be objectionable, offensive or harmful.

-Freedom of speech is the freedom to communicate without interference through any media and regardless of frontiers.

-Freedom of expression is the freedom to communicate information and ideas of all kinds, in any form, through any media of choice, regardless of frontiers.

-First, I will discuss my understanding of the relationship between this freedom and the law, although, as will be apparent, the legal aspect of this topic is not the only one that interests me.
-Secondly, I will briefly consider some specific subjects that relate to freedom of expression.
+I will first discuss my understanding of the relationship between this freedom and the law.
+I will then briefly consider some other specific aspects of freedom of expression.
 Finally, I will cover my general opinion on the matter, which is a highly liberal and permissive one.

 ## Freedom of expression and the law

 *I am not a lawyer and this is not legal advice.*

 The right to freedom of opinion and expression is recognized by the [Universal Declaration of Human Rights](https://www.un.org/about-us/universal-declaration-of-human-rights).
 The document is, however, [not legally binding](https://www.ohchr.org/en/special-procedures/sr-human-rights-defenders/declaration-human-rights-defenders).
-The [International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) commits states to respect certain rights, including freedom of thought and of expression, but it has limitations.
+The [International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) commits states to respect certain rights, including freedom of thought and of expression, but with some limitations.
 In practice, countries [differ](https://en.wikipedia.org/wiki/Freedom_of_speech_by_country) widely in this regard.
-People in western democracies enjoy freedom of speech, of the press and of assembly, but these liberties are nowhere absolute.
+People in western democracies largely enjoy freedom of speech, of the press and of assembly, but these liberties are nowhere absolute.

 This section will focus on the United States and the European Union.
 The topic at hand is much vaster than this post.
 An exhaustive illustration of all relevant restrictions (and protections) could not fit herein, but some sprinkles of information will.